Whatever Gets You thru the Night

 "Whatever Gets You thru the Night" is a song written by John Lennon, released as a single in 1974 on Apple Records, catalogue number Apple 1874 in the United States and Apple R5998 in the United Kingdom.
-It peaked at No. 1 on all three record charts: Billboard Hot 100, Cashbox, and Record World, and at No. 36 in the UK.
+In the U.S. it peaked at No. 1 on all three record charts: Billboard Hot 100, Cashbox, and Record World, and at No. 36 in the UK.
 It was the lead single for Lennon's album Walls and Bridges; in the UK the single was released on the same day as the album.
-"Whatever Gets You thru the Night" was Lennon's only solo No. 1 single in the United States during his lifetime.
+"Whatever Gets You thru the Night" was Lennon's only solo No. 1 single in the United States during his lifetime, making him the last member of the Beatles to finally reach the top of the charts.
 In Canada, the single spent two weeks at No. 2, and became the 30th biggest hit of 1974.

 Writing

 The inspiration for the lyrics came from late-night television.
 In December 2005, May Pang told Radio Times: 'At night [Lennon] loved to channel-surf, and would pick up phrases from all the shows.
 One time, he was watching Reverend Ike, a famous black evangelist, who was saying, 'Let me tell you guys, it doesn't matter, it's whatever gets you through the night.'
 John loved it and said, 'I've got to write it down or I'll forget it.'
 He always kept a pad and pen by the bed.
 That was the beginning of "Whatever Gets You thru the Night".'

 The music was inspired by the No. 1 single at the time, "Rock Your Baby" by George McCrae.
 Although the released track bears little resemblance, the inspiration is more apparent on the alternative version released on John Lennon Anthology.